e2vinodj/Claim_Terminations/chapter2.md

 - Now we are going to visually explore the data in the ctr_data table:  By Plotting graphs

 - Read the comments and the code.
-Run the Code and Observe the results.
+First click on the "RUN CODE" button to run the Code and Observe the results printed in the R-Console.

-Press the button 'Submit Answers' to go to next exercise.
+- Press the button 'Submit Answers' when you are ready to go to next exercise.

 Note: Refer the code in "0100 - Data Explore.r"